cstrelioff/chrisstrelioffws-sandbox/2014/10/24/inferring_probabilities_a_second_example_of_bayesian_calculations.rst

         & \times & (1-p_{0})
     \end{array}

-where we used :math:`p_{1} = 1 - p_{0}` to write the probability in terms of
+where I've used :math:`p_{1} = 1 - p_{0}` to write the probability in terms of
 just :math:`p_{0}`.
-We can also collect terms and write the above probability
+I can also collect terms and write the above probability in a more compact way:
-as:

 .. math::

     P(D=0000110001 \vert p_{0} ) = p_{0}^{7} \times (1-p_{0})^{3}

-**Technical note:** the form of the probabilities given above is called a `Bernoulli Process`_ (as opposed to a `Bernoulli Trial`_ or `Binomial Distribution`_).
+**Technical aside:** the form of the probabilities given above is called a `Bernoulli Process`_ (as opposed to a `Bernoulli Trial`_ or `Binomial Distribution`_).
+I can also write this probability in a very general way, without being specific about the data series :math:`D` or probability :math:`p_{0}`, as:

-Writing the probability of :math:`D` this way means that we assume the program is very simple-- the probability of a :math:`0` is always :math:`p_{0}`-- and does not depend on previous numbers or where in the data stream we are considering.

-We can write this probability in a very general way, without being specific about the data series :math:`D` or probability :math:`p_{0}`, as:

 .. math::

     P(D \vert p_{0}) = p_{0}^{n_{0}} \times (1 - p_{0})^{n_{1}}

-where :math:`n_{0}` and :math:`n_{1}` are the number of :math:`0` s and :math:`1` s in the data series we are considering.
-However, we can also be specific and calculate the likelihood values for the data and probabilities given above:
+:math:`n_{0}` and :math:`n_{1}` denote the number of :math:`0` s and :math:`1` s in the data series I am considering.

+I can connect the general form to a specific example by substituting the relevant counts and probabilities.
+I'll start by calculating the likelihood values for the data series and probabilities given above:

 .. math::